kucherenko/strapi-plugin-passwordless/README.md

 # Strapi PasswordLess Plugin

 A plugin for [Strapi Headless CMS](https://github.com/strapi/strapi) that provides ability to sing-in/sing-up to an application by link had sent to email.
-A plugin works together with [Strapi User Pemissions Plugin](https://github.com/strapi/strapi/tree/master/packages/plugins/users-permissions) and extends it functionality.
+A plugin works together with [Strapi User Permissions Plugin](https://github.com/strapi/strapi/tree/master/packages/plugins/users-permissions) and extends it functionality.
 For working with emails a plugin use [Strapi Email Plugin](https://docs.strapi.io/developer-docs/latest/plugins/email.html).

 ![Screenshot](screenshot.png)